 Why are we writing this article?

 We’re writing this article to show you just how transparent we are as a firm (this is a good thing) and why we do the things we do.
 A recent study by the CFA Institute revealed that trust is far and away the most important consideration for an investment service, and we hear you.
 We don’t take our responsibilities lightly.

 That said, the best place to start with how we think about forecasts is with a statement that may shock you: There are more than 40 analysts deriving Google’s (GOOG) earnings estimates for this year alone (please click here to view the list).
 And the large number of analysts isn’t a phenomenon unique to Google or just large companies – it’s like this for almost every mid/large cap – F5 (FFIV), for example, has over 30.
 Some of the analysts will be right some of the time, and some of the analysts will be wrong some of the time.
 It’s just the way the stock-research business works.
 No analyst is right all of the time.

 But that shouldn’t be the takeaway from this article – investors already know analysts are not perfect (that’s why there are earnings beats and misses all the time).
 Still, we think it is quite informative to examine where these analysts are focusing their attention.
 Below, please find a snapshot of the earnings-estimate distribution from these analysts, courtesy of FactSet (as of October).

 Image Source: FactSet

-At the time this article was originally written, you’ll see some research firms are pessimistic about this year’s earnings estimate of Google relative to consensus and some firms are optimistic.
+At the time this article was originally written, you’ll see some research firms are pessimistic about the year’s earnings estimate of Google relative to consensus and some firms are optimistic.
 The range of earnings estimates is $41-$48 per share for fiscal year 2013 (our forecast is $44 per share).
-More than forty analysts are all looking at this year’s performance and making an estimate.
+More than forty analysts are all looking at the year’s performance and making an estimate.